-It is your responsibility to ensure that you meet with your advisor a minimum of two times during the semester and to request other meetings when you consider it necessary.
-Your advisor will fulfill and administrative and a mentorship role until you have successfully completed the Comprehensive Exam.
-If you wish to change your advisor, you must approach the Director of the Doctoral Program, to make official arrangements.
+If you wish to change your advisor, you must approach the Director of the Doctoral Program in person or via email, to make official arrangements.
 The same applies if you wish to change your dissertation advisor.

 BCHS Doctoral Program: Milestones